andrewhuang2019/EECS348Project/README.md

 The gates that are implemented in this project are: AND, OR, NOT, NAND, XOR.

 ## News:
-Added Software Architecture document.
+Added Software Architecture document, which defines the architecture that our program will follow.
-Updated Meeting Notes with most recent meeting.
+Updated Meeting Notes with most recent meeting (April 6th).

 ## Functionality:
 #### Truth Value Input